Edward Evans, 1st Baron Mountevans: Honours and awards

 Evans also received various awards: recognising the part he played at the Hong Moh disaster in the South China Sea: Médaille Civique of Belgium, 1st Class for saving life at sea (1919); Board of Trade Silver Medal for Saving Life at Sea (1921); Special Gold Medal from Lloyd's for saving life (1921);

-for his part in expeditions: King Edward VII and King George V Medal for Antarctic Exploration: Silver Polar Medal (24 July 1913); Gold Medallist of Royal Hungarian and Royal Belgian Geographical Societies; Livingstone Medallist; Gold Medals from the Cities of Paris and Rouen, and from the Geographical Societies of Marseilles, Rouen, and Newcastle; honorary member of many Geographical Societies; and, in academia: LLD, Aberdeen Univ, (1936).
+for his part in expeditions: King Edward VII and King George V Medal for Antarctic Exploration: Silver Polar Medal (24 July 1913); Gold Medallist of Royal Hungarian and Royal Belgian Geographical Societies; Livingstone Medallist; Gold Medals from the Cities of Paris and Rouen, and from the Geographical Societies of Marseille, Rouen, and Newcastle; honorary member of many Geographical Societies; and, in academia: LLD, Aberdeen Univ, (1936).

 In popular culture

 In the 1948 film Scott of the Antarctic, Evans was played by Kenneth More.
-In the 1985 Central Television serial, The Last Place on Earth, Evans was played by actor Michael Maloney.
+In the 1985 Central Television serial, The Last Place on Earth, Evans was played by Michael Maloney, and his wife Hilda was played by Jane Laurie.